 People often stick with the default options provided to them.
 Being intentional about what defaults you set for people can therefore have a major impact on their behavior.

-One of the most famous examples of the default options effect is that requiring people to opt-out of being organ donors on their driver’s license application (rather than hoping that they opt-in), leads to a lot more people being organ donors (Johnson & Goldstein, 2003).
-Likewise, when the default option is for workers to be automatically enrolled in their employer’s retirement savings plan, most people will allow it, increasing their savings rate.
+One of the most famous examples of the default options effect has been seen in organ donor sign-ups.
+Requiring people to opt-out of being organ donors on their driver’s license application (rather than hoping that they opt-in), leads to a lot more people being organ donors (Johnson & Goldstein, 2003).
+Likewise, when the default option is for employees to be automatically enrolled in their company’s retirement savings plan, most people will allow it, increasing their savings rate.

 Within your business software, this means pre-selecting the most common options for your needs.
 For example, when creating a new record, default the category to the one that your business uses most often.
 If you select the default by some other method — such as the first one alphabetically — many users won’t switch it.
 Note that this isn’t because they are lazy.
 It’s because they have so much other work to do that filling out every detail of your form feels like a barrier to completing their other tasks.